Download the all-new Republic app:

 HEALTH CARE

-Biden wants to build on President Barack Obama's signature health care law through a “Medicare-like public option” to compete alongside private insurance markets for working- Americans.
+Biden wants to build on President Barack Obama's signature health care law through a “Medicare-like public option” to compete alongside private insurance markets for working-age Americans.
 He'd also increase premium subsidies many people already use.

 On prescription drugs, Biden supports allowing Medicare to negotiate prices for government programs and private payers.
-He'd prohibit drug companies from raising prices faster than inflation for people covered by Medicare and or federal programs; and he'd cap initial prices for “specialty drugs” to treat serious illnesses.
+He'd prohibit drug companies from raising prices faster than inflation for people covered by Medicare and other federal programs; and he'd cap initial prices for “specialty drugs” to treat serious illnesses.

 Biden would limit annual out-of-pocket drug costs for Medicare enrollees, a change Trump sought unsuccessfully in Congress.
 And Biden also wants to allow importation of prescription drugs, subject to safety checks.